kailash-manasarovar/statement/docs/timeline/2026/june.md

 - A man who teaches small aircraft flying, had had a crash with a student the year before, and lives in Corsica.

-#### My suspicion
+#### My suspicions

-- My guess is that they all knew what was going to happen, two of them did it (probably the Russian and the American women) and the rest were independent witnesses of my survival from multiple jurisdictions.
+- My guess is that they all knew what was going to happen, two of them did it (probably the Russian and the American women), two of them were ready to perform surgery if I died perhaps the Germans or the Indians maybe, Henry was the scapegoat, Randy was Elon's spy, Mani was the love interest tasked with getting me in a relationship and adopting one of my own babies, and Vilde was PM; everyone being an independent witness of my survival if I was to survive and they came from multiple jurisdictions, which I suppose is good in a way because there'll be a lot of corroboration when the world finds out what people are *really* like.

 ### Antonio at a temple

 - I see a man who reminds me of Antonio at one of the temples we visit.
 - They're messing with me.
+- I tell Vilde this, and she tells everyone what I said.

 ### Everest Base Camp and sickness